mariasotor/Cabana-Metagenomics-Workshop/course_materials/Sesion2/05_MAGs_abundance.md

 ###  Create and Execute the Bash Script for Bowtie2 Mapping

 To map your sample reads to the set of representative genomes, create a Bash script named `run_bowtie2_mapping.sh`.
-Copy the script below and update the `index` and `manifest` variables with the correct paths to the Bowtie2 index you previously constructed and your cleaned reads manifest file, respectively.
+Copy the script below and update the `index` and `manifest` variables with the correct paths to the Bowtie2 index you previously constructed and the cleaned reads manifest file, respectively.

 ```
 #!/bin/bash